BK1603/Vimconf-talk/My_OpenSource_Summer_Experience.md

+- Problems I faced:
+  - Vim's weird file saving method
+  - Multiple notifications
+  - Issues I faced while working on old PRs
+  - My own stupid mistakes
+  - `uv_loop_close()` hangs
+  - And probably a bunch of other stuff that do not remember exactly
-- Mentor
+- Supercool mentor
-- Writing the code
+- Writing the code was super fun, except the part where it wasn't
-- PR Reviews
+- Constructive PR Reviews
 - The community in general
 - What did I learn?
+- Will I contribute to the organisation in the future?
+(Psst, YES)

 ???